Lost Horizon (1937 film): Filming

+Editing

 Following the disastrous preview, Capra made extensive cuts, and on January 12, 1937, reshot scenes involving the High Lama written by Sidney Buchman, who declined screen credit for his work.
 The new footage placed more emphasis on the growing desperation of the world situation at the time.
 A world premiere was held at the Lincoln Theater in Miami Beach, Florida on February 18, 1937.

 Still unhappy with the film's length, Harry Cohn intervened and edited the film personally.
 When the edited version premiered in San Francisco on March 2, it was 132 minutes long.
 During the film's initial release in selected cities, it was a roadshow attraction, with only two presentations per day and tickets sold on a reserved-seat basis.
 Because the box-office returns were so low, the studio head cut an additional 14 minutes to slightly less than two hours (118 minutes) before the film went into general release on September 1.
 Due primarily to the cuts made without his approval, Capra later filed a lawsuit against Columbia, citing "contractual disagreements", among them, the studio's refusal to pay him a $100,000 semi-annual salary payment due him.
 A settlement was reached on November 27, 1937, with Capra collecting his money and being relieved of the obligation of making one of the five films required by his contract.
 In 1985, Capra claimed that Cohn, whom he described as the "Jewish producer," trimmed the film simply so theaters could have more daily showings and increase the film's chance of turning a profit.

+Release

+Lost Horizon earned $3.5 million in U.S. and Canada rentals.